signal-ai/Signal-1M-Tools/README.md

 ```

 ## Indexing the dataset with Terrier
-We recommend using the terrier.properties file included in this repository to index the dataset with Terrier
+We recommend using the terrier.properties file included in this repository to index the dataset with Terrier.
+In your Terrier etc folder, add a text file "signal.spec" with one line containing the path to the file you created above (The TREC formatted dataset)